Matthew-Mosior/Flood-Fill-Diagrams/README.md

 ### Algorithm

 1) **FFD** first reads in and parses/sanitizes the configuration YAML file which specifies the following:
-   - A filepath the output svg file.
+   - A filepath to the output svg file.
+   - A filepath to the output gif file.
    - The number of columns in the output 2D grid.
    - The number of rows in the output 2D grid.
 2) A 2D grid is randomly generated using the number of columns and number of rows specified in the configuration YAML.